B.I.A.S. (Breaking Implicit Attitudes & Stereotypes) Bill Package

 AB 241: BIAS (Breaking Implicit Attitudes and Stereotypes) in Healthcare (Passed into law)

 Requires curriculum on implicit bias as a component of continued medical education for licensees under the Medical Board, Physician Assistant Board and Board of Registered Nursing

 - LA Times article: These California bills would train nurses, judges and police how to spot their own biases.

-AB 242: BIAS (Breaking Implicit Attitudes and Stereotypes) in the Courts
+AB 242: BIAS (Breaking Implicit Attitudes and Stereotypes) in the Courts (Passed into law)

 Requires implicit bias training and testing for members of the judicial community (every three years for judges and attorneys; every two years for other court personnel)

 - CALmatters op-ed by Assemblymember Kamlager-Dove: We must end bias in the justice system.
 Here’s one answer.

 AB 243: BIAS (Breaking Implicit Attitudes and Stereotypes) in Law Enforcement

 Requires implicit bias training every two years for members of law enforcement agencies